Last Updated on June 7, 2022

 It doesn’t matter if you diet or exercise like a pro… if you’re not drinking enough water or you’re too stressed… you can experience hormone imbalances that cause gain weight.

-The hormones that are affected by the 5 factors and how they react differently to different things varies and is determined by your bio-individuality (genetic makeup and metabolic reactions to food, stress, exercise, and sleep).
+The hormones that are affected by the 5 factors and how they react differently to different things vary and are determined by your bio-individuality (genetic makeup and metabolic reactions to food, stress, exercise, and sleep).

 - THE 5 FACTORS AFFECT HORMONES

 - HORMONES TRIGGER FOOD CRAVINGS, STUBBORN FAT, AND FATIGUE

 - THE FOODS YOU CHOOSE AFFECT YOUR HORMONES (hello too much coffee that makes it harder to get deep sleep!)